Childhood Aspirations

 Focused on the Love of Reading and My Passion for Learning

 Among the training that I have had are those related to diverse thinking, learning modalities, multi-sensory learning, reading , math, multiple intelligences, portfolio assessment, critical thinking, standard-based instruction, cooperative learning, learning centers, concept-based learning, project-based learning, service learning, community-based curriculum, Struggling learners, ADD/ADHD learners, hands-on learning, and instructional technology, experiential learning, learning-focused, student engagement, differentiation, real-world based learning, individual learning differences, professional learning communities, book and author studies; and maximizing brain-compatible learning.
-I now blog and hopefully will eventually published one or more children’s books.
+I now blog and hopefully will eventually published one or more children’s books and a memoir.

 I also enjoy making presentations at conferences, workshops, and groups, serving on panels and roundtable and hosting book events.
 I take pride in being an active member of several book clubs.
 My most recent presentation was on Unpacking and Identifying Microaggressions and of course, I included 40+ children and middle grade books that included or addresses microaggressions as part of my display.